2023 Best Fine & Studio Arts Schools

 Request Information

-Vassar College came in at #20 in this year’s edition of the Best Fine & Studio Arts Schools ranking.
-Vassar is a small private not-for-profit school located in the large suburb of Poughkeepsie.
+Southern Methodist University ranked #21 on this year’s Best Fine & Studio Arts Schools list.
+SMU is a large private not-for-profit school located in the suburb of Dallas.

 Request Information